yandex/yandex-search-mcp-server/readme.md

 python3 server.py
 ```

 The server will start and listen for input on stdin, responding on stdout.
-Typically, this server is integrated with a system that communicates via MCP.
+Typically, this server is integrated with a system that communicates via MCP, however you can send requests to the server from the terminal.

 ### Example Requests

+Copy and Paste these example requests in the terminal with the Yandex Search MCP server running locally to see the search results and the generative AI answer right in the terminal.

 #### Web Search Example
 ```json